gargeerangnekar/GuardTrack/README.md

-# Criminal-management-system

-insert values in login table
+Criminal Management System
+Description
+The Criminal Management System is designed to streamline the operations within a jail by allowing administrators to manage jailors efficiently.
+This system provides functionalities for adding new jailors, managing existing ones, and ensuring secure access through a login system.

+Instructions
+Setup and Configuration
+Insert Values in Login Table:

+Before running the application, you need to insert the initial login credentials into the login table of your MySQL database.

+Set MySQL Localhost Password:

-write your MySQL localhost password in the cursor declarations
+Update the cursor declarations in your scripts with your MySQL localhost password to ensure successful database connections.

+Run the Application:

-run login.py; use the values from login table as loginID and password
+Execute the login.py script.
+Use the login credentials from the login table as your loginID and password.